 High-risk vs Low-risk Evacuations

-When we think “evacuation” we typically imagine helicopters swooping in, but this often isn’t the case.
+When we think “evacuation” we typically imagine helicopters swooping in, but that is rarely what happens.
 The method of evacuation depends on whether a high-risk or a low-risk evacuation is required.

 One misconception when you talk about high- and low-risk evacuations is that we are referring to the patient being in a high or low risk situation.
 This is not the case.
 The risk we are talking about pertains to the rescuers.
 What we’re really asking ourselves “Is this emergency urgent enough that we should put the rescuers at risk?”

 In other words, “high-risk” means those performing the rescue are at a high risk themselves.
 Each year, rescuers are injured or killed while performing rescues, so we only want to put them in risk if the patient has severe, potentially fatal injuries.
 For example, if someone has deadly bleeding or has stopped breathing, we need help immediately.
 A high risk evacuation is appropriate.

 “Low-risk” evacuations are not as time sensitive so they can be performed over more time.
 For example, rather than having a helicopter or float plane meet you on the river, your group might paddle the patient to a portage trail that connects to an access road, where an ambulance could meet you.
 A stable, fractured ankle, while painful and something you can’t fix in the wilderness, usually isn’t life threatening.

 How do you know if a high risk evacuation is required?

 Here is the simple way to know if an emergency requires a high risk evacuation: if any of the ABC’s are in jeopardy, a fast evacuation is needed.
 The ABC’s stand for: A – Airways | B – Breathing | C – Circulation | These three systems keep the body alive, so anything threatening them is an emergency and typically requires a high-risk evacuation.
 Chest wounds, heart attacks, anaphylactic shock, broken femur, drowning, severe hypothermia – these are just a few examples of situations that could be a high-risk evacuation.